-[Talk] Collecting Chinese Ink: History, Culture and Wealth
+Collecting Chinese Ink: History, Culture and Wealth

 Mr Chong’s regular visits to China in the early 2000’s sparked an interest in Chinese art, especially Chinese contemporary ink.
 In 2003, Chong founded The China Art Foundation to promote Chinese contemporary ink artists.
-In 2004, he supported and helped organize a major ink exhibition titled “Xin Xie Yi” 《新写意》held at the National Art Museum of China in Beijing.
+In 2004, he supported and helped organise a major ink exhibition titled “Xin Xie Yi” 《新写意》held at the National Art Museum of China in Beijing.
 The exhibition, which was curated by Mr Liu Xiaochun, Researcher at the Chinese Art Research Institute, showcased twenty-five artists and attracted over 50,000 visitors.
 The exhibition was considered to be a significant event in the Chinese art community.

 K.P.
 Lee